zjuDBSystems/SVBench/README.md

 | CP_epsilon | - | The epsilon used in CP method. | 0.00001 | `CP` |
 | num_measurement | - | The number of measurement. | 10 | `CP` |

+## Usage Examples

+Specific usage examples of SV4DA can be found in [README.md](./examples/README.md).